Hemipilia purpureopunctata

-Hemipilia purpureopunctata is a terrestrial orchid native to high elevations (2100–3400 m) in the Tibet and the eastern Himalayas.
+Hemipilia purpureopunctata is a terrestrial orchid native to high elevations (2100–3400 m) in the eastern Himalayas and Tibet.

 Taxonomy

 The species was first described by Kai Yung Lang in 1978, as Habenaria purpureopunctata.
 It was placed in the monotypic genus Hemipiliopsis in 2003.
 On the basis of molecular phylogenetic studies, in 2014, Hemipiliopsis was subsumed into Hemipilia, with the species becoming Hemipilia purpureopunctata.